 Health Benefit & Risk/Best Use: We love the idea of this silk floss!
 Finally, a biodegradable floss.
 Unfortunately, it didn’t hold up well when we tested it.

-Environmental Friendliness: cardboard packaging, plastic dispenser, biodegradable floss
+Environmental Friendliness: Cardboard packaging, plastic dispenser, biodegradable floss.

 Quality of floss/ingredients: Like we stated above, we love the idea of silk floss, but unfortunately it doesn’t hold up as well as nylon.
 If you have tight contacts between teeth or fillings that have sharp edges, this floss isn’t for you.
 It’s just more frustrating to use as it breaks and snags much more easily.
-There’s another consideration about what harsh chemicals may be used to make the silk floss ‘hygienic’ in a very regulated industry.
+Also, there’s another consideration about what harsh chemicals may be used to make the silk floss ‘hygienic’ in a very regulated industry.

 Cost value: $.14 per use, highest priced floss we researched.